-The past two years have been especially hard on this momma.
-My kids were both at trying stages in their education; one learning how to read, and one moving on to harder math subjects.
-I was faced with many health issues and struggled to find my balance between our “social” life & our home life.
+The last two years have been especially hard on this momma.
+My kids were both at trying stages in their education; one learning how to read, and the other moving on to harder math subjects.
+I was faced with health issues and struggled to find my balance between our “social” life & our home life.
 Eventually, I had to get real with myself.
 I needed a “mom check-up.”
 I evaluated where I was: physically, mentally, & spiritually.
-Many things had to change, so here are the areas of weakness that were in my life, plus how I am working to fix them.
+Many things had to change, and I didn’t love what I found.
+Three areas, in particular, stood out.

-I believe that a mental self-check is an important one, especially for a momma.
+I believe that a mental self-check is an important one, especially for a busy homeschool mom.
 Many times you have long days, with a distinct lack of adult conversation.
 Life pulls us in several different directions, all at the same time.
 Sometimes we just need to step back.
 I was cranky, and mentally worn down.
-I made some changes to regain my sanity.
+Slowly I made some changes to regain my sanity.
 A weekly date night with my husband became a priority, and I started reading “just because” again.
-Slowly life was fun again.
-Be honest with where you are mentally.
-Make a change if you need to.
+Little by little life was fun again.
+Be honest with where you are mentally, and make a change if you need to.

 (Related Reading….How Distance Learning Made Me a Better Mom)

 Many times I think the best measure of a self-check is to ask yourself, am I living or am I existing?
 I was existing.
 Sometimes we need to re-evaluate our purpose in life, then start living towards that goal, while making sure to have some fun along the way.
-My purpose is to always be doing the will of God, and for now, that means raising my little fireflies.
-I can’t fully give to them, or God, without being my best self.
+My purpose is to always be doing the will of God, and for now, that means raising my littles.
+I can’t fully give to my family without being my best self.
 So sometimes we may just have to stop and do a serious self-check.
 It’s okay to be a broken mom, everyone gets there now and then.
-The problem comes when you fail to take action to fix it.
+The problem comes when you fail to take any action to fix it.
 Be the best version of yourself….for you, for them, & especially for Him!